 Those old board games collecting dust on the top of your closet could be key to keeping your mind active and healthy.
 Board games entertain and bring people together through competitive and cooperative game play.
 Some of the most popular board games are: Monopoly, Chess, Checkers, Life, Clue, Scrabble, Mancala, and many more.
 However, board games offer a lot more than just entertainment.
 In fact, these games beneficially impact health in multiple aspects at any age.
-If this is news to you, here’s some of the top 10 benefits that you should know about:

 - Have fun and feel good: One of the side effect of playing board games is laughing.
 Laughing has been shown to increase endorphins, those are chemicals that bring up the feeling of happiness.
 Sharing laughter and fun can promote empathy, compassion and trust with others.